 - Scallions: A must for color and bite.

-How to Make This Recipe
+How to Make Eggs and Mozzarella

 Pro Tips

-Prep all the ingredients before cooking the eggs: This will make this already-easy recipe even easier.
+➢Prep all the ingredients before cooking the eggs: This will make this already-easy recipe even easier.
 Whisk together the eggs and Pecorino, cube the mozzarella, and slice the scallions before you turn on the burner.

-Cook them on low heat—low and slow—and the eggs should be tender and fluffy.
+Cook them on low heat---low and slow---and the eggs should be tender and fluffy.

-Refrigerator: Store any leftovers in an airtight container in the fridge for up to 2 days.
+Refrigerator: Store leftovers in an airtight container for up to 2 days.

 Freezer: I don't recommend freezing this egg-based recipe, which will become watery upon defrosting.